Ad Formats

 What are the best tools for designing display ads?

-Popular tools for designing display ads include Adobe Creative Cloud (especially Photoshop and Illustrator), Canva, and Bannersnack.
+Popular tools for designing display ads include Adobe Creative Cloud (especially Photoshop and Illustrator), Canva, and other tools like Canva and Bannersnack.
 The choice depends on your design expertise and specific needs.
+If you plan to use Photoshop, remember to periodically clear the Photoshop cache so your device

 How do I measure the ROI of my display advertising campaign?